root-11/mplite/package.md

-# Packaging instructions for tablite for pypi
+# Packaging instructions for mplite for pypi

 ------------------------------------------
 run: